RareSkills/blog/zero-knowledge-programming-language/zero-knowledge-programming-language.md

 ## [Leo](https://leo-lang.org/)

-The [Aleo blockchain](https://www.aleo.org/) is a privacy focused smart contract chain, with Leo as it’s primary programming language.
+The [Aleo blockchain](https://www.aleo.org/) is a privacy focused smart contract chain, with Leo as its primary programming language.
 You can see what the language is like in their [online playground](https://play.leo-lang.org/).

 At the time of writing, only the testnet has launched.